jamesoflol/photobucket-blogger-migratinator/docs/README.md

 ### Steps:

+1. Download the executable program for windows or mac from [https://github.com/jamesoflol/photobucket-blogger-migratinator/releases](https://github.com/jamesoflol/photobucket-blogger-migratinator/releases).
+2. Extract the zip file, and double click the file to run app.
+3. The first thing the program will ask you to do is to authenticate with Google.
+You do that by clicking this link: [AUTHENTICATE WITH GOOGLE NOW](https://accounts.google.com/o/oauth2/v2/auth?redirect_uri=https://jamesoflol.github.io/photobucket-blogger-migratinator/auth_success&prompt=consent&response_type=code&client_id=475469684563-3tkh3bscomb3548fq4fs8fg7b5t34qlf.apps.googleusercontent.com&scope=https://www.googleapis.com/auth/blogger+https://picasaweb.google.com/data/&access_type=offline).
+This app requires access access to your Google account.
+To be prudent, upon following the link you will see that it only asks for access to the Blogger and Google Photos parts of your account.

-1. (If you have less than ~2,000 photos to fix, you can skip to step 2.)
-The first thing you'll have to do is create 'albums' for the photos to go in to in Google Photos.
-Albums have a limit of 2,000 photos per album, so you might have to create several.
+4. (Extra step for people with more than ~2,000 photos to fix.)
+Albums have a limit of 2,000 photos per album, so you might have to create several extra albums and run the migratinator again.
     1. Go to [https://photos.google.com](https://photos.google.com)
     2. Click 'Albums' on the left
     3. Click 'New album'